jeroh11/Jeremy-Portfolio/index.md

 This is the code that visualizes the readings of the MPU onto Processing:
 ![Headstone Image](Capture.PNG)
+The code takes the code from the Arduino board and creates a model of the breadboard the accelerometer and Arduino is pinned into and changes it in real time according to the readings of the accelerometer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_8qPUXlMU-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>